GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 page_type: guide
 title: Using Lighthouse CI to set a performance budget
 author: mihajlija
+description: |
+  You’ve done hard work to get fast so let’s make sure you stay fast!
+Let’s automate performance testing with Lighthouse CI.
 web_lighthouse: N/A
 wf_blink_components: N/A
 ---

 # Using Lighthouse CI to set a performance budget

 You’ve done hard work to get fast so let’s make sure you stay fast!
 Let’s automate performance testing with [Lighthouse CI](https://github.com/ebidel/lighthouse-ci).

 Lighthouse grades your app in 5 categories, and one of those is performance.
 While you could try to remember to monitor performance changes with